mustafausama/automata/README.md

 ## 2. Abstract

 The project presents a Python-based system for converting Non-deterministic Finite Automata (NFA) to Deterministic Finite Automata (DFA).
 It allows users to visualize the transformation process, enhancing understanding of automata theory.
+Additionally, we have enhanced the project with a feature that prints the DFA formal description, including the set of states, alphabet, transition function, start state, and set of accept states.
+This aids in providing a comprehensive understanding of the DFA's structure beyond its visual representation.

 ## 3. Content